486DX2-boomer/spb-rangetimer/readme.md

 An array of server-side stopwatches for shooting range use.

+CTRL + Shift + H to hide the control buttons.
+This is intended to be used for the screens inside the range and provides a cleaner look to customers.

 ## To Do

 - [x] Figure out how to call Refresh() without typing the URL in (lol)